Create a sensor module with Python

 Run your test script from your terminal and make sure you are able to get readings from the sensor before proceeding.

-Generate boilerplate module code
+Generate template module code

 There are a few standardized files that must be part of any module.
 You can create these automatically using the Viam module generator: